jvanderzande/GarbageCalendar/README.md

 **PullRequest for Fixes/Changes/Additions must be made against the development branch so it can be tested first.
 Thanks :-)**

 GarbageCalendar is a free and open source application written in lua and distributed under the [GNU General Public License](LICENSE).
+**More information can be found or questions can asked here: https://www.domoticz.com/forum/viewtopic.php?f=61&t=31295